 Just like the gray ones, their coat may “clear” as they mature, but there are a few who will remain blue.
 They also have blue noses and paw pads.

 Basically, silver Goldendoodles are lighter versions of gray and blue, even though they are also born with a dark color.
 Their hairs resemble that of an aged man, so you can easily identify them among others.

 Most silver Goldendoodles show signs that they are indeed silver as they reach 6 to 10 weeks.
-The tone of their coat has varying degrees, but they often look like the one in the picture above.
+The tone of their coat has varying degrees, from dark to light silver.

 Silver beige Goldendoodles underwent silvering before achieving their coat.
-They are originally born chocolate, but because of some certain genes, their color cleared and they become silver beige.
+They are originally born chocolate, but because of certain genes, their color cleared, and they become silver beige.